Vegan cheese has been a polarizing product for as long as it’s been in stores.

 What is vegan cheese made of?

 A 100% animal-free product, vegan cheese is made of a combination of vegetable proteins like soy, nuts, and vegetable oils.
 Cashews are a common ingredient, as is coconut oil.
 Pears, arrowroot, and tapioca flour or starch are also found in a plethora of vegan cheese bands.

-The upside of vegan cheese
+Let's look at the upside of vegan cheese first.

 More environmentally friendly: You minimize your carbon footprint on the environment the more you opt for vegan cheese over traditional cheese.
 No dairy means cows, goats, and sheep do not experience distress during the cheese-making process.